-- It will consider and approve the criteria for selecting the operations within six months of the approval of the FOP; - It will approve any revision of the selection criteria according to the programming needs: - It will review progress made in achieving the specific objectives on the basis of documents submitted by the MA; - It will examine the results of implementation of each of the priority axes and the interim evaluation of FOP: - It will examine and approve the annual and final reports on implementation of the FOP before they are sent to the Commission; - It will be informed of the annual control report and of any relevant Commission comments in relation to this report; - It may be informed of the written information that can be submitted to the Commission in accordance with the EFF Article 16(1); - It may propose any revision or examination of the FOP to the MA if it deems necessary; - It will consider and approve any proposal to amend the content of the Commission decision on the contribution from the EFF.
+- It will consider and approve the criteria for selecting the operations within six months of the approval of the FOP; - It will approve any revision of the selection criteria according to the programming needs; - It will review progress made in achieving the specific objectives on the basis of documents submitted by the MA; - It will examine the results of implementation of each of the priority axes and the interim evaluation of FOP; - It will examine and approve the annual and final reports on implementation of the FOP before they are sent to the Commission; - It will be informed of the annual control report and of any relevant Commission comments in relation to this report; - It may be informed of the written information that can be submitted to the Commission in accordance with the EFF Article 16(1); - It may propose any revision or examination of the FOP to the MA if it deems necessary; - It will consider and approve any proposal to amend the content of the Commission decision on the contribution from the EFF.

-To fulfil monitoring and evaluating activities, a secretariat works within the MA (MRD Forestry, Fisheries and Hunting Department, Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme).
+To fulfil monitoring and evaluating activities, a secretariat works within the MA (PMO Deputy State Secretariat for Agricultural and Rural Development Programmes, Department of Managing Authority, EU Fisheries Funds Unit).
 The Unit is responsible for the comparison of the achieved results with the aimed results during the FOP implementation and for the preparation of annual reports and the organisation of MC meetings.